RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-02-beaglebone-black-ubuntu-part-1.markdown

 ```

 ###End of Part One
-This marks the end of part one of this post about BeagleBone Black and Ubuntu.
+This marks the end of part one of this series about BeagleBone Black and Ubuntu.

-Part two will cover Ruby on BeagleBone Black, including...
+[Part two](/blog/2014/01/06/beaglebone-black-ubuntu-ruby-rails-part-2/) covers [Ruby on BeagleBone Black](/blog/2014/01/06/beaglebone-black-ubuntu-ruby-rails-part-2/), with information about...

 * Getting the GUI running, including a disk resizing _gotcha_.
 * Installing Ruby, including a Ruby Version Manager (RVM) _gotcha_.